 3 Embrace the Stress of Running a Small Business

 If you run a small business, you’re likely under a lot of stress.
-It’s the nature of the game and no matter how good you get at managing the component parts of your organization; it’s always there.
+It’s the nature of the game; no matter how good you get at managing the component parts of your organization, it’s always there.
 As noted by ZDNet, it’s possible to reduce some aspects of your stress, such as the need for effective technology on a budget, by implementing cloud-based services that provide powerful computing services without the need for substantial tech know-how.
-But there are some stressors that come with being a small business owner — from opening a new location to rolling out online services or developing a new product — you can’t avoid to positively impact your market.
-If stress isn’t something that pushes you to be your best and helps you create or innovate, this part of operations can be incredibly taxing; it may be worth partnering with a provider or consulting agency to help share the burden.
+But there are some stressors that come with being a small business owner — from opening a new location to rolling out online services or developing a new product — that you can’t avoid if you want to continue to grow.
+If stress isn’t something that pushes you to be your best and helps you create or innovate, this part of operations can be incredibly taxing.
+It may be worth partnering with a provider or consulting agency to help share the burden.

 4 Create a Culture of Accountability

 Successful small business owners didn’t get there by chance — they earned their reputation from the ground up by being the best at what they do, understanding the market and setting critical goals.
 To ensure long-term business operations meet this same standard, you must be able to hold your team accountable for specific goals or to adopt new processes that will promote growth.
-Business 2 Community puts it simply: SMB owners have the skill to sell their product, service and vision.
-This makes them experts, and makes them the standard-bearer for their entire organization.
+Business 2 Community puts it simply: small business owners have the skill to sell their product, service and vision.
+This makes them the experts and the standard-bearer for their entire organization.

 As a result, you need to draft clear sales and service goals and hold your team accountable for their completion.
 While give-and-take is both positive and rewarding — new employees may have great ideas to help boost business — you get the first and last word.
 Get comfortable holding your team accountable to help drive success.